microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 In a terminal, type `npm install` and hit enter.
 This will download the dependencies for you to the `node_modules` folder of your Azure Functions App.

-While you are in VSCode, let's install the `Azure Database` extension.
+While you are in VSCode, let's install the `Azure Databases` extension.
 This will allow you to explore your database and make queries from VSCode without having to go to the Azure Portal.

-In the extension menu of VSCode, search for `Azure Database` or [here](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) and click on `Install`.
+In the extension menu of VSCode, search for `Azure Databases` or [here](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) and click on `Install`.

 ### Create your database

 Start by opening the [Create Azure Cosmos DB form](https://portal.azure.com/#create/Microsoft.DocumentDB) in the Azure Portal.
-For our application, we are going to use the `MongoDB` API so select `Azure Cosmos DB API for MongoDB`
+For our application, we are going to use the `MongoDB` API so select `Azure Cosmos DB for MongoDB` and click `Create`.

+* Select `Request unit (RU) database account` and click `Create`
 * Select your Subscription.
-* Select the same Resource Group you used earlier in this workshop.
+* Select the same Resource Group you used earlier in this workshop for Static Apps.
 * Enter a name to identify your Cosmos DB Account.
 This name must be unique.
 * Select the Location where your Account is going to be hosted.
-We recommand using the same location as your Static Web Apps.
+We recommend using the same location as your Static Web Apps.
+* Availability Zones, keep them default i.e. `Disable` as this is for workshop.
-* Select `Provisioned throughput` there and ensure you select the Free Tier Discounts.
+* Select `Provisioned throughput` there and next ensure you select `Apply` for `Apply Free Tier Discount`.
-* Select `Apply` when asked if you want to Apply the free tier discount
+* For `Version` keep the default i.e. `6.0`.
 * Click on `Review + Create` and then on `Create`.

 Creating the Cosmos DB Accounts may take some time so grab a cup of hot chocolate and be ready to deal with Cosmos DB!

 ☕

 OK, let's go back to VSCode.
-In the Azure Extension, you now have the `Database` tab where you should see the Cosmos DB Account you just created.
+In the Azure Extension, in Resources area, when you click on your Azure Subscription, you now have the `Database` tab where you should see the Cosmos DB Account you just created.
 If you don't see it, just click the refresh button.

-Once you see your Account, right click on it, select `Create Database` and enter a name.
-Once your Database is created, right click on it, select `Create Collection` and name it `tasks` as it will be used to store our tasks.
+Once you see your Account, right click on it, select `Create Database` and enter a name(in VS Code top pallet).
+Then it will ask for Collection and name it `tasks` as it will be used to store our tasks.

 ![Create a Cosmos DB database](assets/create-db.png)